roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-07 ****** byStoryTeller07© Jane walked into the room and stood beside him.
+Jane walked into the room and stood beside him.
 She was used to this from when she served Margaret.
 He turned to face her, looking stern.
 It was imperative she please him, from fear of being sent back to Margaret, or sent away without anywhere to go.
 Worse still, he might sell her to a stranger.
 She could end up anywhere, with anyone!
 He was a decent man, prepared to look after her, whereas another master might mistreat her.

  She tried to dismiss the improbable idea, especially as it was stoking her up.
 She realised her arousal was the reason she was considering the preposterous idea of being sold as a slave.
 She just couldn't help it.
 It had been a favourite fantasy, and here she was living the bath-time dream.
 Though it wasn't quite like her daydreams, it was real.